 - Associate Fellow of the Higher Education Academy

-My teaching experience covers undergraduate, Masters and Executive MBA level provision covering courses on economic and labour market institutions, gender and the labour market, research methods and practice, introductory economics, international economic history (1870-1945) and management consulting.
+My teaching experience covers undergraduate, Masters and Executive MBA level provision covering courses on economic and labour market institutions, sustainable business and the future of work, research methods and practice, introductory economics, international economic history (1870-1945) and management consulting.